gfhd0054/XD_hifi_proto/UserTest.md

 ## :page_with_curl: Written Protocol

+### Preparation and setting

+- For online test, use online session tool that supports screen sharing(Zoom, Google Hangout, ...), so that you can monitor the user's screen.
+Provide appropriate session URL to our user.
+- FYI, development resources and data is in the following git repository URL, https://github.com/gfhd0054/XD_hifi_proto.git.
+- Provide test URL to our user.
+Use Chrome browser.
+There is no additional data load to user's local.

 :link: Test URL : https://gfhd0054.github.io/XD_hifi_proto/

-#### Introduction and informed consent
+### Introduction and informed consent
 We are *Team XD* that develops the platform where you can enjoy the league games of League of Legends.
 Thank you for participating our user test.
 We would be glad if you proceed 3 tasks in our website and have a short interview afterwards.
 If you don't mind, we will record your voice and screen.
 What we record will be deleted right after we analyze the result.
 If you don't want to be recorded please let us know.
 During the test, please think aloud.
-“Think aloud” is speak what you think or feel immediately while doing some action.
+“Think aloud” is speaking what you think or feel immediately while doing some action.
 Even though you have any small thing curious or stuck, feel free to ask for it.
 Any comments would be helpful.
 Before diving into our page, here are some assumptions.
 It is 2020.
 06. 09 and LOL match is ongoing.
-You already have a membership about our page.
-You are already logged in, and you have friends in there.
+You already have a membership about our page, so sign up step is skipped.
+You are already logged in, and you have some online friends in there.

 ### Tutorials
 This is a tutorial session for test.
 Get a taste of the main page.
 We have many elements in here.
 Don’t forget you are already logged in.